ronbronstein/youtube-exporter/README.md

 1. Ensure `.env` file exists in project root
 2. Check that your API key is correctly formatted
 3. Restart the development server after adding `.env`

+**Port already in use:**
+- Vite will automatically find the next available port
+- Or manually specify: `npm run dev -- --port 3000`

 **Local and GitHub Pages behave differently:**
 - Both should now behave identically